aimeos/aimeos-typo3/README.md

 php ./vendor/bin/typo3 extension:activate aimeos
 ```

-If you experience any errors with the database, please check the (Database Setup)[#database-setup] section below.
+If you experience any errors with the database, please check the [Database Setup](#database-setup) section below.

 Please keep on reading below the "TER Extension" installation section!